Convened by the Raphael Samuel History Centre

 Tuesday 11 December, 5.15pm, ‘No member pertaining to his body was ever in her’: policing male sexual behaviour in the Ulster Presbyterian community, 1700-1830.
 Leanne Calvert (University of Hertfordshire)

-Tuesday 22 January, 5.15pm, ‘Not when you are looking for something’ – Spatial, social, narrative and political cruising through Haifa’s city-space.
-Dotan Brom and Yoav Zaritsky (The Haifa Queer History Project) [seminar tbc]
+*Tuesday 22 January, 5.15pm, ‘Not when you are looking for something’ – Spatial, social, narrative and political cruising through Haifa’s city-space.
+Dotan Brom and Yoav Zaritsky (The Haifa Queer History Project).
+PLEASE NOTE Due to a boycott of Senate House venues, this seminar will take place at Goldsmiths in room 140 of the Richard Hoggart Building, Goldsmith’s University of London.
+As ever, there is no need to book and all are welcome.

 Tuesday 5 February, 5.15pm, Harping Hares and Other Marginalia, Ruth Mazo Karras (Trinity College Dublin)